sonoshrmsi/sonoshrmsi/README.md

 ### Hi there, Here I am 👋

 - 🔭 I’m currently working on ...
 Machine Learning at Sogeti NL
 - 👯 I’m looking to collaborate on ...
-Data Science & Web Developement
+Data Science & Machine Learning Projects
 - 🤔 I’m looking for help with ...
 Nothing Right Now...
 - 💬 Ask me about ...
 Python Libraries for Machine Learning
 - 📫 How to reach me: ... [s.masoumi@student.han.nl, shahryar.masoumi@sogeti.com]